LynnVKerckhove/graphPub/docs/README.md

 x-cache: MISS
 x-cache-hits: 0
 x-timer: S1741294780.344333,VS0,VE167
-vary: Accept-Encoding
+vary: Accept-Encoding <!--- no vary: Accept, so no content negotation, only different version based on compression, not on format -->
 x-fastly-request-id: e308d8c09ed54f9dbd2cac1cb344e3c21846a104
 content-length: 930

 lynnvankerckhove@L043-CUL-2022 ~ % curl -I https://lynnvkerckhove.github.io/graphPub/docs/LynnVK.ttl
 HTTP/2 200
 server: GitHub.com
-content-type: text/turtle; charset=utf-8 <!--- here actual turtle --->
+content-type: text/turtle; charset=utf-8 <!--- here actual turtle, maybe it is better (as it is published on Github Pages) to put this URI in the Turtle file  --->
 permissions-policy: interest-cohort=()
 last-modified: Thu, 06 Mar 2025 22:58:27 GMT
 access-control-allow-origin: *